Are you thinking of purchasing a panther chameleon but aren’t sure it will be a good fit in your home?

 How big do panther chameleons get?

-Male panther chameleons will grow to a size of between 12″ and 18″ inches once they reach maturity, while a female will be slightly smaller reaching 10″ to 14″ inches as adults.
+Male panther chameleons will grow between 12″ and 18″ inches once they reach maturity, while females will be slightly smaller, reaching 10″ to 14″ inches as adults.

 Keep reading this article for more information about the size of a mature panther chameleon.

 Panther chameleons are a popular species of chameleon taken in as pets.

 It is good to know how big they can grow before adding one of these brightly colored chameleons to your home.